appacitive/builder-docs/server/javascript/data-store/guides.md

 # Queries

-All searching in SDK is done via `Appacitive.Queries` object.
-You can retrieve many objects at once, put conditions on the objects you wish to retrieve, and more.
+Searching in SDK is done via `Appacitive.Queries` object.
+You can retrieve objects at once, put conditions on the objects you wish to retrieve, and more.

 ```javascript